yngmjgsd/rosa-logo-bgrt/README.md

 ## Previewing theme

-An example of running the theme in VirtualBox machine (open `/usr/share/plymouth/themes/rosa-logo-bgrt/preview.gif` file after installation):
+An example of running the theme in VirtualBox EFI machine (open `/usr/share/plymouth/themes/rosa-logo-bgrt/preview.gif` file after installation):

 ![til](./preview.gif)

+NOTE: No vendor logotip in BIOS mode.

 To preview the theme using Plymouth execute the following commands as **root** at once (preferably in another TTY).
 If you just run `plymouth --show-splash` in your current TTY, where your desktop environment is running, you may need to login in to another TTY and terminate `plymouth` process manually: